rj200/Glamarye_Fast_Effects_for_ReShade/README.md

 **Debug: show depth and edges** - Shows depth buffer and highlights edges - it helps you check if depth buffer is correctly aligned with the image.
 Some games (e.g. Journey) do weird things that mean it's offset and tweaking ReShade's depth buffer settings might be required.
 It's as if you can see the Matrix.

+**Debug: show GI colour** - Global Illumination: Shows the amount of extra light reflected off each pixel.

+**Debug: show GI ambient light** Global Illumination: Shows the colour of ambient light in each area of the image.

 Advanced Tuning and Configuration
 ------------------------